FhenixProtocol/fhenix-hardhat-example/README.md

 This template contains experimental support for testing using Hardhat Network.
 By importing the `fhenix-hardhat-network` plugin in `hardhat.config.ts` we add support for simulated operations using Hardhat Network.
 These do not perform the full FHE computations, and are menant to serve as development tools to verify contract logic.

+Note that in order meant to be used in tasks, as

 If you have any issues or feature requests regarding this support please open a ticket in this repository

 ## Troubleshooting